 Aerial photography, address location services, census block geometry, and road segment geometry used for broadband service mapping and for quality control of the broadband data are from public domain resources in the SGID.

-- GOED maintains archives and documentation of a given provider’s data over time, and changes are noted and verified as to their plausibility.
+- The UGRC maintains archives and documentation of a given provider’s data over time, and changes are noted and verified as to their plausibility.
 All data related interaction with a provider since the mapping database was created in June 2010 is also documented.
 This provider submission history is periodically referred to in order to guide correspondence needs and special handling of the submission data.

 - For each provider’s geographical extent, examination of areas that are not served or are underserved is completed and discussed with the provider for accuracy.